-This delicious Southern Almond Custard Pie is topped with juicy prune plums.
-The recipe can easily be adapted to use other (or no fruit) as well.
+This delicious southern Plum Frangipane Tart is filled with a decadent frangipane almond cream and topped with juicy prune plums.
+The recipe can easily be adapted to use other (or no) fruit as well.

 If you've been following along my blog for a while, you may have noticed that when I make dessert, I often try to use real, whole ingredients and no refined sugar.
 Today's recipe does NOT fall into that healthier category.

 I believe in the concept of moderation, so once in a while we all should have a real (full fat, white sugar) treat without a guilty conscience.
-And this amazing pie should be fully enjoyed for every single bite (and calory).
+A little indulgence never hurt!
+And, this amazing tart should be fully enjoyed for every single bite (and calorie, for that matter).

 When I shared my spiced plum butter recipe, I told you about the case of fresh prune plums my mom managed to bring me at the end of October!
 I posted the picture of the plums on Instagram and Facebook and asked for some recipe suggestions.
-A wonderful reader send me the recipe for this amazing pie in a message.
-(Thank you, Senecea!)
+A wonderful reader sent me the recipe for this amazing pie in a message (Thank you, Senecea!).

-This pie consists of a par baked pie crust filled with the most decadent of fillings.
-This almond custard made me think of marzipan pudding.
-I don’t know of the existence of such a think.
+This tart consists of a par-baked pie crust filled with the most decadent of fillings.
+The frangipane almond cream made me think of marzipan pudding.
+I don't know of the existence of such a think.
 But if there was something like marzipan pudding, THIS is what it should taste like.

-The almond custard pie could be enjoyed with any kind of fruit (that pairs with almonds) or even no fruit at all.
+The Plum Frangipane Tart could be enjoyed with any kind of fruit (that pairs well with almonds) or even no fruit at all.
 But I LOVED the combination of it with plums.
-Next time (although I might have to wait until next summer) I would use even more delicious plums in it.
+Next time (although I might have to wait until next summer), I would use even more delicious plums in it.
 From the pictures you can see that the crust could handle a little more filling (at least in my pie dish).

-Maybe you are all pie-d out from Thanksgiving, but this Almond Custard Pie is worth it to start your Christmas menu planning early.
-For a cozy Christmas dinner I could totally see this pie with orange fillets and/or cranberries.
+Maybe you are all pie-d out from Thanksgiving, but this Plum Frangipane Tart is worth it to start your Christmas menu planning early.
+For a cozy Christmas dinner, I could totally see this pie with orange segments and/or cranberries.

 - 1 cup sugar